-Broccoli is a hardy cool-weather fall crop that’s a joy to grow.
+Broccoli is a hardy cool-weather fall crop that’s a joy to grow in your vegetable garden.
 Full of Vitamin A, potassium, folic acid, iron, and fiber, a broccoli harvest is a nutrition powerhouse — and it’s not too difficult to grow either!

 Broccoli, when grown properly, will grow to be about 18-36 inches tall with single or multiple flower heads of tiny green buds.
-These are the mini trees you know and are ready for eating, occurring in about 55-100 days after planting broccoli.
+It’s ready for harvesting and eating in between just 55 and 100 days.

 We’ve compiled the complete guide to growing broccoli.
-It’s everything you need to know to grow — from seed to harvest.
-Plus, the most frequently asked questions about growing broccoli.
+It’s everything you need to know to grow, from seed to harvest, plus the most frequently asked questions and our favorite growing tips.

 When to Grow Broccoli